wellcomecollection/catalogue-pipeline/REINDEXING.md

 Remember to create a pull request with this change.

-You can now run `terraform` in  [./pipeline/terraform/main.tf](./pipeline/terraform/main.tf):
+You can now run `terraform` in  [./pipeline/terraform](./pipeline/terraform):

 ```
+# Use the run_terraform.sh script to get Elastic Cloud credentials
-> terraform plan
+> ./run_terraform.sh plan

+...

+Plan: 389 to add, 0 to change, 0 to destroy.

-# Review the plan operation and ensure you are only adding/modifying the correct resources
+# Before applying review the plan operation and verify it makes sense

-> terraform apply
+> ./run_terraform.sh apply
 ```

 ### Running the reindex script